-Intention: This document was drafted by the chair of the ESO Observing Programmes Committee (OPC) for Period 79, Lutz Wisotzki (lwisotzki@aip.de).
-Its aim is to provide OPC members and panelists, in particular novices to the task, with some guidelines and criteria for writing up the comments to be transmitted back to the proposers.
+Intention: The aim of this document is to provide OPC members and panelists, in particular novices to the task, with some guidelines and criteria for writing up the comments to be transmitted back to the proposers.
 This is not an ESO document.
-Suggestions concerning this document should be directed to the author.
+Suggestions concerning this document should be directed to the OPC chair.